St. Jude offers additional benefits to provide you and your family with support, flexibility and convenience.

 College Tuition Assistance Program

-St. Jude offers employees who work 90% or greater of full-time with college tuition assistance after one year of continuous fulltime employment.
-You must pay for the costs initially and may be reimbursed by St. Jude up to $4,500 for undergraduate degrees and $5,000 for graduate degrees per fiscal year (based on reimbursement dates).
+St. Jude offers employees who work 90% or greater of full-time with college tuition assistance after one year of continuous employment.
+You must pay for the costs initially and may be reimbursed by St. Jude up to $5,250 for undergraduate and graduate degrees per calendar year (based on reimbursement dates).

 You must make a grade of C or better in each class in order to be reimbursed.
 The application for tuition assistance should be completed prior to enrollment and the first day of class attendance.
-The application is available on the HR Intranet site.
+Submit applications at tuitionassistance.stjude.org.

 Specialized Training Programs

 Numerous on-site educational opportunities are available in the areas of management, clinical skills, research and information technology, including instructor-led classes and computer-based training modules.
 St. Jude also contracts with organizations such as the American Management Association (AMA) and SkillPath for specialized training.